bogardpd/gps-log-tools/README.md

 Garmin automotive devices store all driving tracks in a single `current.gpx` file; the oldest tracks are removed as new tracks are recorded to maintain a roughly constant file size.
 This PowerShell script is designed to import this file on Windows, by:

 - copies the `current.gpx` to an archive folder, renaming it with the UTC timestamp of the time the script is run, and
-- imports the archived GPX file using `update_kml.py`.
+- imports the archived GPX file using `import_gpx.py`.

 ### MacOS Download Garmin GPX.scpt

 I’ve had difficulty mounting Garmin devices as directories under recent versions of MacOS.
 Instead, to get the Garmin’s `current.gpx` file, this AppleScript runs a backup using the Garmin Express application, then opens the backup folder (which contains `current.gpx`) in Finder.
-From there, `current.gpx` can be imported using `update_kml.py`.
+From there, `current.gpx` can be imported using `import_gpx.py`.

+### export_kmz.py

+This script exports the current canonical driving log into a KMZ file for use in Google Earth.

+Since I’m maintaining several decades of driving data, I want my KML files to be more optimized for size than Google Earth typically saves them as.
+In particular:

+- Google Earth by default maintains the a separate style for each [Placemark](https://developers.google.com/kml/documentation/kmlreference#placemark), even if the styles are identical.
+Since all of my Placemarks are tracks with the same line width and color, this script generates KML/KMZ files with the style defined once, and every Placemark using it.
+- All latitudes and longitudes are rounded to 6 decimal places.

 ## Utility Scripts